-Important note to all students about the course load in London.
-Read this section very carefully.
+Important note to all students about the course load in London Read this section very carefully.

 The program fee covers "full time" tuition in London.
-Unless prior arrangements are agreed between you and Professor Street by November 15 and fully arranged by December 1, 2016, the full time UB Semester in London academic program will consist of a minimum of 12 hours of academic credit in SOC 467 (3 hrs), SOC 358 (3 hrs) and SOC 496 (6 hrs), mandatory for all students.
+Unless prior arrangements are agreed between you and Professor Street by November 15 and fully arranged by December 1, 2016, the full time UB Semester in London academic program will consist of a minimum of 12 hours of academic credit in SOC 467 (3 hrs), SOC 477 (3 hrs) and SOC 496 (6 hrs), mandatory for all students.
 Best advice: try to limit yourself to 12 credit hours to permit ample time to experience London outside of academic work.
-While you may earn more than 12 hours with permission (at no additional cost), it is really not the wisest choice for this intensive experiential program and should be avoided if possible.
+While you may earn more than 12 hours with permission of Professor Street (and at no additional cost), it may not be the wisest choice for this intensive experiential program and should perhaps be avoided if possible.

-There are very few ways students can alter the combination of coursework (to get to 15 credit hours) described below, but only if students act early and consult with Professor Street.
-For most students there are only 2 customization options for 3 additional credit hours (total 15 hours):
+There are only a very few ways students can alter the combination of coursework (to get to 15 credit hours) described below, and then only if students act early and consult with Professor Street so arrangements can be fully understood and in place by December 1, 2018.
+For most students there are only 2 customization options for additional credit hours (total 15 hours):

-- 1. Students make their own arrangements with a professor in a different discipline to undertake a 3 credit hour independent study course via email/online/other remote means.
+- 1. Students make their own arrangements with a professor in a different discipline to undertake a 3 credit hour independent study course via email/online/videoconferencing/other remote means.
 No professor is obligated to do this.
-Before even asking, students should have a good idea what exactly they would propose to do and a good reason why it would be appropriate...and discuss it with a professor NOW.
-Do not be disappointed if the answer is no. But if another professor agrees to supervise an independent study, Professor Street will need a copy of the learning agreement and verification from the professor that they will supervise your independent work for academic credit while you are in London.
-The instructor will have to agree that all course work will be completed and a final grade reported to Professor Street by May 14, 2018.
+Before even asking, students should have a good idea what exactly they would propose to do and a good reason why it would be appropriate...and discuss their plans with a professor NOW.
+It is not enough to ask "will you supervise an independent study while I'm in London."
+You MUST have a plan of what you propose to do.
+Do not be disappointed if the answer is no. If another professor agrees to supervise an independent study, Professor Street will need a copy of the learning agreement and verification from the professor that they will supervise your independent work for academic credit while you are in London.
+The instructor will have to agree that all course work will be completed and a final grade reported to Professor Street by May 10, 2019.
 Students pursuing this option take the program of 12 credit hours (described above) plus 3 credit hours of independent study, for a total of 15 credit hours.
-An independent study cannot replace a classroom based course or internship hours. - 2.
-Students may propose a 3 credit hour independent study in Sociology, supervised by Professor Street.
-Students who want to do this must send Professor Street a 2-3 page proposal (it should describe your topic, research question, method of research, annotated bibliography) by December 1st.
-She will consider whether what is proposed for 3 hours of independent study (SOC 499) academic credit is feasible while studying and interning in London.
+An independent study cannot replace a classroom based course or internship hours; it is extra. - 2.
+Students may propose up to 3 credit hours of independent study in Sociology, supervised by Professor Street.
+Students who want to do this must send Professor Street a 2-3 page proposal (it should describe your topic, research question, method of research, annotated bibliography) by November 15.
+She will consider whether the proposal for 1-3 hours of independent study (SOC 499) academic credit is feasible while studying and interning in London by December 1, 2018.